modxorg/Docs/en/getting-started/glossary.md

 An example of a file Resolver is one that copies the `assets/getResources` directory in the `xPDOVehicle` path to `/MODX/assets/getResources`.

+## Session

+Period of time when all requests from the user will be uniquely recognized by MODX and associated with this user.
+After this time communication with the client will be lost, and the next request from him will be processed as absolutely unique, in no way related to the previous ones.

 ## Setting Tags

 Tags in the form `[[++SettingName]]` that reference MODX [System Settings](getting-started/glossary#system-setting), [Context Settings](getting-started/glossary#context-setting), and [User Settings](getting-started/glossary#user-setting).